SitramSoft/HomeLab/README.md

 - ticks - e.g. time remaining in my example below
 - a series of strings, e.g the 'Status', which  can then be used to develop the value_template in configuration.yaml.

-Add the following code in `configurations.yam`l file to be able to monitor some usefull parameters.
+Add the following code in `configurations.yaml` file to be able to monitor some usefull parameters.

 ```yaml
 sensor: